sandokim/SoSC/README.md

 If you do not provide an output model directory (-m), trained models are written to folders with randomized unique names inside the output directory.
 At this point, the trained models may be viewed with the real-time viewer (see further below).

+### forward-facing scenes from the DTU dataset

+All models are trained with 3 input images.